firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/transactions.md

 ## Split transactions

-What has been described here are singular transactions.
+What has been described here are "singular transactions".
 Firefly III stores each financial transaction in a journal.
 Each journal contains two "transactions".
 One takes money (-250 from your bank account) and the other one puts it into another account (+250 for Amazon.com).

 You can verify this by counting.
 There are always twice as many "transactions" as there are "journals" in your database.